syslog-ng/syslog-ng.github.io/doc/_admin-guide/150_Statistics_of_syslog-ng/000_Metrics_and_counters.md

     - **processed**: The number of messages that successfully reached their destination driver.

-        **NOTE:** Consider that a message that has successfully reached its destination driver does not necessarily mean that the destination driver successfully delivered the messages as well.
+        Consider that a message that has successfully reached its destination driver does not necessarily mean that the destination driver successfully delivered the messages as well.
         For example, a message can be written to disk or sent to a